leportella/v4/content/en/wiki/tools.md

 [Whimsical](https://whimsical.com/) is my go-to tool for this.
 It is very expensive but it allows you 4 free boards (and I use them well)!

+## Notes

+I like the [bear.app](http://bear.app/) for daily diaries in my work.
+It is pretty cheap if you want multi-platform use (15 euro/year)!

+I use [Notion](https://www.notion.so/) for everything else!
+Notion is free for single use

 ## Whiteboard colaboration